ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

 </p>

 ## Organization
-An organization is any group of o²S²PARC users that are able to share studies with each other.
-To see which organizations you are a part of, go to your user preferences through your [Profile](docs/platform_introduction/main_window_and_navigation/user_setup/profile) button on the top right corner of the user interface.
+An organization is any group of o²S²PARC users that are able to share Studies with each other.
+To see which organizations you are a part of, go to your user preferences through your [Profile](docs/platform_introduction//user_setup/profile) button on the top right corner of the user interface.
 Then choose the organization icon (the last icon) which will display all organizations you belong to and you may see the members of each organization by clicking on it.
 The member details will be then displayed in the lower half of the window under ```Members```.
 There are three different types of members in an organization:
 1. **Regular Member**
     * Has access to shared content of the organization
     * Can share content with the organization